 This applies mainly to project management, but you should note that these resources impact even company-level goals.

 When taking into account alignment and resources, you have to take into account the following:

 - Technology: What tech is required for the business to succeed and should any new tech be bought?

 - Equipment: Do you have all the necessary tools to get jobs done?

 - Physical Space: Do you have enough space and is the space used effectively for managing equipment and people?

 - Staffing: Do you have the right people doing the right jobs?
 Do you need to hire anyone?

 - Finance: Can you afford new things like training staff or a new tool?

 Organizational Alignment and OKRs

-OKRs are built for organizational alignment by connecting Key Results to Objectives.
+OKRs are built for organizational and team alignment by connecting Key Results to Objectives.
 This covers all of the previous categories into one methodology to simplify the process for everyone.
 However, like organizational alignment in general, aligning OKRs is not an easy process and requires constant maintenance and reevaluation in order to work.